thaisliira/magicbook/README.md

 cd magicbook
 ```
 ### 2. Set Up the XAMPP Environment
-Move the Project: Copy the cloned OnlineBookstore folder and paste it into your XAMPP web root directory, which is the htdocs folder.
+Move the Project: Copy the cloned magicbook folder and paste it into your XAMPP web root directory, which is the htdocs folder.
 Typical Path: C:\xampp\htdocs\

 ### 3. Database Setup